Feligomez/AcademIEx/README.md

 ## Overview

-AcademIEx is a Python application (run on console) designed to help IE students track their performance and improve upon it by recommending courses and seminars to follow before facing the final exams, depending on their academic goals.
+AcademIEx is a Python application (run on console) designed to help IE students track their performance and improve upon it by recommending courses to follow before facing the final exams, depending on their academic goals.
 Besides showing plain recommendations, it also provides a recommended schedule based on the number of available hours the student has for each day of a week.

 ## Features